• Art Magazine

 Professional plumbing is an essential aspect of museum operations that extends far beyond the obvious requirements.
 It makes a crucial contribution to the preservation and presentation of artworks and helps to safeguard historical treasures.

-Sources, technical support and further information:
+Sources, expert support and further information:

-1. National Museums in Berlin : Renovation of the New National Gallery from 2015 to 2021, https://www.smb.museum/museen-einrichtungen/neue-nationalgalerie/ueber-uns/sanierung/
+1. National Museums in Berlin: Renovation of the New National Gallery from 2015 to 2021, https://www.smb.museum/museen-einrichtungen/neue-nationalgalerie/ueber-uns/sanierung/

-2. Pipe Cleaning Berlin 24: Emergency plumbing service in Berlin , https://rohrreinigungberlin-24.de/
+2. Pipe Cleaning Berlin 24: Emergency plumbing service in Berlin, https://rohrreinigungberlin-24.de/

-Owner and Managing Director of Kunstplaza.
-Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and managing director of Kunstplaza .
+Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

-Owner and Managing Director of Kunstplaza.
-Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
-Successful completion of a degree in web design as part of a university study (2008).
-Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
-Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza .
+Publicist, editor, and passionate blogger in the fields of art, design, and creativity since 2011.
+Graduated with a degree in web design from university (2008).
+Further developed creative techniques through courses in freehand drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market gained through years of journalistic research and numerous collaborations with key players and institutions in the arts and culture sector.

-You might also be interested in: :
+You might also be interested in:

 Similar posts: